 The mission of Beverly Hills Unified School District is to inspire and empower each student to achieve academic excellence, embrace social and individual responsibility, and lead with integrity.
-To these ends, Beverly Hills Unified School District provides dynamic and enriching educational opportunities, collaborative community partnerships, and challenging and supportive learning environments.
+To these ends, Beverly Hills Unified School District provides dynamic and enriching educational opportunities. collaborative community partnerships, and challenging and supportive learning environments.

-SCHOOL PROFILE
+SCHOOL DESCRIPTION

 Located in the central region of the district's boundaries, Beverly Hills High School is a college-oriented high school unique in its international population and high achievement.
-During the 2016-17 school year, Beverly Hills High School served 1,482 students in grades 9-12.
-Student enrollment included 11.5% receiving special education services, 2.9% qualifying for English Learner support, and 8.1% enrolled in the free or reduced-price meal program.
+During the 2017-18 school year, Beverly Hills High School served 1,448 students in grades 9-12.
+Student enrollment included 11% receiving special education services, 2.6% qualifying for English Learner support, and 17.3% enrolled in the free or reduced-price meal program.
 As a recipient of prestigious state and national recognition, Beverly Hills High School continues its long tradition of academic excellence and its role as a leader in public education.

-Student Enrollment by Subgroup/Grade Level 2016-17
+Student Enrollment by

+Student Student Group and Grade Level

+2017-1 8

+% of Total # of

-Ethnic Group % Grade Level #
+Student Group Enrollment Grade Level Students

-African American 2.6% Grade 9 309
+Black or African American 2.7% Grade 9 348

-American Indian or Grade 10 412
+American Indian or 0.2% Grade 10 322

-Alaskan Native 0.2% Grade 11 384
+Alaskan Native 0.276 Grade 11 397

-Asian 12.7% Grade 12 377
+Asian 12.5% Grade 12 381

-Filipino 1.6%
+Filipino 1.5%

-Hawaiian or Pacific
+Hawaiian or Pacific Islander 0.3%

-Islander 0.2%

-Hispanic or Latino 7.6%
+Hispanic or Latino 7.8%

-White (not Hispanic) 73.3%
+White 72.5%

-Two or More Races 1.9%
+Two or More Races 2.2%

-Socioeconomically Disadvantaged 8.1%
+Socioeconomically Disadvantaged 17.3%

-English Learners 2.9%
+English Learners 2.6%

-Students with Disabilities 11.5%
+Students with Disabilities 11.0% Total

-Migrant Education Total

-Foster Youth Enrollment 1,482
+Foster Youth 0.1% Enrollment 1,448